 Stop 5: Invest in taxable account.

-Why prioritize it: You're aiming for tax diversification in retirement and already have a sizable share of your assets in tax-deferred and Roth accounts.
-Ditto if there's a chance you'll need to take out your money before retirement or you expect to be in the 0% tax bracket for capital gains when you withdraw your money.
+Why to prioritize it: You're aiming for tax diversification in retirement and already have a sizable share of your assets in tax-deferred and Roth accounts.
+Ditto, if there's a chance you'll need to take out your money prior to retirement or you expect to be in the 0% tax bracket for capital gains when you withdraw your money.

 De-prioritize if: You haven't yet taken advantage of tax-advantaged accounts that are available to you and you have a long time horizon for your money.